 This is no less common with IVF treatment.
 However, the IVF process enables us to monitor the development of multiple embryos at the same time.
 We can provide various levels of genetic screening during treatment, to help us select embryos with normal chromosomes, which have the best chance of developing into a healthy pregnancy.

-The first few stages of an IVF cycle that involves PGS are no different from any other, you can see a full IVF journey here.
+The first few stages of an IVF cycle that involves PGS are no different from any other.

 Genetic mutations, sometimes passed down from parents, are another cause of unsuccessful pregnancy.
 Pre-implantation genetic diagnosis is used when a serious genetic disease could be passed from parent to child.
 There are two techniques: karyotyping, and conventional pre-implantation genetic diagnosis.
 We are particularly pleased to be able to offer karyomapping as, unlike with conventional PGD, embryos can be screened for chromosomal abnormalities as well as a certain genetic mutation, thus increasing the likelihood of a healthy on-going pregnancy.
 Conventional PGD is used where the mutation is new and not present in either of the parents, or where we are unable to obtain DNA from other family members who have the same genetic mutation.

-The first few stages of an IVF cycle that involves PGD are no different from any other, you can see a full IVF journey here.
+The first few stages of an IVF cycle that involves PGD are no different from any other.

-The cells are analysed for the gene disorder, and the embryos are either returned to the incubator or vitrified (frozen) until the test results are available.
+After growing the embryos for 5 days some cells are removed and sent to the genetic laboratory.
+The cells are analysed for the gene disorder, and the embryos are vitrified (frozen) until the test results are available.
 Scientists working in the Reprogenetics laboratory carry out the test on all of the samples received and provide the results 24 hours later.
-Embryos that are unaffected can then be transferred as with the any other IVF journey, and this procedure would take place in Oxford.
+Embryos that are unaffected can then be transferred as with the any other IVF journey.

 Key features of the single-gene PGD service

-If you’d like to discuss the genetic diagnosis options available to you for your IVF cycle, please contact the clinic us.
+If you’d like to discuss the genetic diagnosis options available to you for your IVF cycle, please contact the clinic .

 *Disorders must be licensed for testing by the HFEA.

-A full list of approved disorders is available at: http://www.hfea.gov.uk/cps/hfea/gen/pgd-screening.htm or contact us for advice.
+A full list of disorders is available at: http://www.hfea.gov.uk/cps/hfea/gen/pgd-screening.htm or contact us for advice.